Installation and setup¶

-The top menu bar provides key menu options.
+Top menu bar: It provides the key menu options.

-The main work area on the right displays configurable installation settings.
+Main work area: It displays the configurable installation settings.

 To show and hide panels:

-Select an element to add to or remove from the workspace.
+Select an element to add to the workspace or deselect to hide it.

 The title bar, menu bar, and main work area cannnot be hidden in the workspace.